Akaa: Geography

 Akaa's neighboring municipalities are Hämeenlinna, Lempäälä, Urjala, Valkeakoski and Vesilahti.
 The city of Tampere, the capital of the Pirkanmaa region, is located 43 km north of Akaa.

-Akaa, as well as the town of Toijala and the former municipality of Viiala are situated by the lake Vanajavesi, which is the most central watercourse in the Tavastia Proper region as well as in the southern parts of the Pirkanmaa region.
+Akaa, as well as the town of Toijala and the former municipality of Viiala are situated by the lake Vanajavesi, which is the most central watercourse in the Kanta-Häme region as well as in the southern parts of the Pirkanmaa region.

 Demographics

 In 2020, 16.5% of the population of Akaa was under the age of 15, 59.3% were aged 15 to 64, and 24.2% were over the age of 65.
 The average age was 44.6, over the national average of 43.4 and regional average of 42.8.
 Speakers of Finnish made up 97.4% of the population and speakers of Swedish made up 0.2%, while the share of speakers of foreign languages was 2.4%.
 Foreign nationals made up 1.8% of the total population.

-The chart below, describing the development of the total population of Akaa from 1975-2020, encompasses the municipality's area as of 2021.
+The chart below, describing the development of the total population of Akaa from 1975 to 2020, encompasses the municipality's area as of 2021.